privacyguides/privacyguides.org/docs/os/ios-overview.md

 - [ ] Turn off **Sensor & Usage Data Collection**

 **Safety Check** allows you to quickly view and revoke certain people and apps that might have permission to access your data.
-Here you can perform an **Emergency Reset**, immediately resetting permissions for all people and apps which might have access to device resources, and you can **Manage Sharing & Access** which allows you to go through and customize who and what has access to your device and account resources.
+Here you can perform an **Emergency Reset**, immediately resetting permissions for all people and apps which might have access to device resources.
+You can also **Manage Sharing & Access** which allows you to go through and customize who and what has access to your device and account resources.

 You should disable analytics if you don't wish to send Apple usage data.
 Select **Analytics & Improvements**: